 Honour your PMS hunger

 If you’re feeling extra hungry the week before your period – eat more!
 When you feel hungry, that’s your body communicating that it needs fuel.
 Listen to what your body is telling you and eat when you’re hungry.
-If you also experience specific cravings, that can be your body looking for a boost in a particular nutrient it’s lacking.
 So, eat exactly when and what you want without guilt.

 Eat to ease your cramps